Different Types of Socks: A Complete-ish Guide

 Is cushion right for you?
 You can learn more about what cushioning is and the different types in our Complete Guide to Sock Cushion

 Our most popular category of socks is our Hike sock category.
-Hiking socks are designed for durability and to complement your trail footwear, keeping your feet dry, comfy, and blister-free.
-These socks come in all different types ranging from no show to over-the-calf height and lightweight to heavyweight.
+Hiking socks complement your trail footwear, keeping your feet dry, comfy, and blister-free.
+These socks come in all different types ranging from ankle to over-the-calf length and lightweight to heavyweight.

 Model sitting on top of a mountain looking at a mountain range in Darn Tough Bear Town Socks